You can walk and can handle going up a few stairs.

 Gardaland in Garda, Italy

-Gardaland is an interesting theme park in that it has a very similar vibe to American theme parks with popular branding such as Peppa Pig, Wonder Woman, and Kung Fu Panda, in addition to nature and space themed rides.
+Gardaland is an interesting accessible theme park in Europe in that it has a very similar vibe to American theme parks with popular branding such as Peppa Pig, Wonder Woman, and Kung Fu Panda, in addition to nature and space themed rides.
 The park separates their rides into 3 categories; Fantasy for smaller children, Adventure for families, and Adrenaline for thrill-seekers.

 Each category has wheelchair accessible rides, but most rides require a transfer from a wheelchair to the ride.
 It is also recommended that wheelchair users ride with a companion that can assist them off the ride, as staff can bring the wheelchair to the exit to meet riders.
 Popular rides include the Wonder Woman 4D film experience, Mammut, a railroad roller coaster with a mammoth chasing the train, and The Pirates: the Phantom’s Revenge, a mysterious adventure ride that has recently been remodelled.